fonbnk/docs/liquidity-bridge.md

 - depositPaymentChannel: string (required) - The payment channel to deposit from (see PaymentChannel)
 - depositCurrencyType: string (required) - The currency to deposit (see CurrencyType)
 - depositCurrencyCode: string (required) - The currency to deposit (e.g., "NGN", "KES", "CELO_CUSD", "TRON_USDT")
+- depositCarrierCode: string (optional) - The mobile carrier code if depositing via airtime or mobile money
 - payoutPaymentChannel: string (required) - The payment channel to payout to (see PaymentChannel)
 - payoutCurrencyType: string (required) - The currency to payout (see CurrencyType)
 - payoutCurrencyCode: string (required) - The currency to payout (e.g., "NGN", "KES", "CELO_CUSD", "TRON_USDT")
+- payoutCarrierCode: string (optional) - The mobile carrier code if paying out via airtime or mobile money

 Response type:
 ```typescript